orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	  # TODO: compile/map/cast/ ... probably fit in that separate category.
 Wrap to any object if translation exists (in python case inspect?). - Realize is probably similarly on another level of abstraction.
 	  # TODO: FILTER/WHERE/IF/... for instance - branch different effect

-`.self`
-	  # An arbitrary Ray, defining what our current position is equivalent to.
-	  # Moving to the intersecting Ray at `.self` - as a way of going an abstraction layer (lower), and asking what's inside.
 `.reverse`
 		# @see "Reversibility after ignoring some difference": https://orbitmines.com/papers/on-orbits-equivalence-and-inconsistencies#:~:text=Another%20example%20of%20this%20is%20reversibility
 		# @see "More accurately phrased as the assumption of Reversibility: with the potential of being violated.": https://orbitmines.com/papers/on-orbits-equivalence-and-inconsistencies#:~:text=On%20Assumptions%20%26%20Assumption%20Violation